Schoolkids get active to fund playground revamp

 The next stage of the project involves building a ‘daily mile’ all-weather track and a Forest School.

-Salma, Ciara, Christopher and Harry, with Ricky Ellis from Fawns Play Equipment and head teacher Sue McGonagie, on their new climbing frame.
+Salma, Ciara, Christopher and Harry, with Ricky Ellis from playtime by fawns and head teacher Sue McGonagie, on their new climbing frame.